 Yearly renewal applications will be automatically mailed to all current registered dog owners.
 If you have lost your renewal form please call our office.

 Online payments for dog and kennel licenses are now available.
 You can pay for your dog tags online with a credit card or electronic check.
 Official Payments is our provider for online payments and they do charge a nominal fee per transaction for their service.

-Handicapped Assistance tags are available in our Services Department at 1030 E. Tallmadge Ave., Akron OH 44310 and are good for a trained dog's entire life.
-There is no charge for a license when certification of the dog's training per Ohio Revised Code § 955.011 is provided.
+Handicapped Assistance tags Assistance tags are available in our Services Department at 1030 E. Tallmadge Ave., Akron OH 44310 and are good for a trained dog's entire life.
+There is no charge for an assistance tag.
 Please call 330-630-7226.

 We also have convenient neighborhood locations throughout Summit County where you can purchase your dog's license.
 Those vendors do charge an additional $.75 processing fee.